isomerpages/ogp-admiraltypri/_programmes/ADPS Virtual Run.md

 <b>Q5.
 What running apps can I use?</b>

-Runkeeper, Nike Run Club, Strava, Adidas Running, Pacer, Map My Run etc. You can even use a simple stopwatch if you do not have any running apps!
+Runkeeper, Nike Run Club, Strava, Adidas Running, Pacer, Map My Run etc. You can even use a simple stopwatch if you do not have any running apps.

 <b>Q6.
 Do I have to take a picture of my tracking device and upload it when I submit my run results?</b>